ICC is commited to safeguarding and promoting the welfare of children.

 http://www.preventtragedies.co.uk/ A UK police and partners initiative to help prevent people getting drawn into violent extremism and terrorism

-https://www.getsafeonline.org/safeguarding-children/online-radicalisation/ Social media is also used for research by extremists, making it easy for them to identify those who may be vulnerable from what they reveal in their profiles, posts/tweets, photos and friend lists
+https://www.getsafeonline.org/safeguarding-children/online-radicalisation/ Social media is also used for research by extremists, making it easy for them to identify those who may be vulnerable to what they reveal in their profiles, posts/tweets, photos and friend lists

 http://www.westsussexscb.org.uk/prevent-anti-terrorism-and-anti-radicalisation-of-vulnerable-people/ Prevent is designed to stop people from supporting terrorism or becoming terrorists themselves.
 Early intervention helps diverting young people away from being drawn into terrorist activities